qqqlab/madflight-docs/docs/Board-ESP32.md

 ESP32-S3 and ESP32 are very similar chips.
 The ESP32-S3 is more recent: it has more pins, USB-OTG (3 UARTs plus 1 USB-OTG CDC UART), improved single block RAM structure.
 The ESP32 is better if you need a lot of PWM channels, it has 16 PWM (LEDC) outputs, versus 8 on ESP32-S3.

-#### Dual Core / FPU

 ESP32 and ESP32-S3 both have dual core CPU, but single core FPU.
 ESP-IDF implementation limits [float usage](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/freertos_idf.html#floating-point-usage) to a single core, and float can not be used in interrupts.
-FreeRTOS is always enabled and a watchdog limits interrupt execution time.

 madflight uses float and is therefor limited to single core operation.
 The IMU loop runs as a high priorty task, triggered by the IMU interrupt.

+FreeRTOS is always enabled and a watchdog limits interrupt execution time.

-## Available madflight Modules
+## madflight Limitiations

-All _madflight_ modules are available, exept:

-- BBX: for ESP32 SDCARD with MMC interface (ESP32-S3 has MMC)
+- BBX: ESP32 SDCARD only with SPI interface (ESP32-S3 has MMC and SPI)
-- CLI: `ps` (because FreeRTOS TRACE not enabled in arduino-ESP32, and enabling it is not trivial)
+- CLI: no `ps` (because FreeRTOS TRACE not enabled in arduino-ESP32, and enabling it is not trivial)
+- I2C: Issues with timeouts in the ESP-IDF I2C drivers, supposedly fixed but not confirmed